 Amalgam fillings are noticeable when you smile or laugh.
 As a result, they can affect your self-confidence, whereas white fillings blend seamlessly with your natural teeth.

 You can either wait until your amalgam fillings need replacing or go ahead and replace them immediately.
-At Warrnambool Smile Dental, we offer our patients the ability to replace amalgam fillings.

 Maintain good oral hygiene by brushing and flossing regularly

 Avoid consuming food immediately after getting white fillings.
 However, since composite resin hardens quickly, you will be able to eat and drink a few hours after the procedure.

 Avoid food and drinks that can stain your teeth and refrain from eating hard and sticky food that puts a lot of pressure on your teeth.